North York Guide

 TikTok: viral "Slurp Bomb" videos · Reddit: "First Canadian location hype" (60+ upvotes)

 Kajiken is the hottest Japanese opening in North York.
 This is the first Canadian location of the Michelin-nod abura soba chain from Japan, and the hype is justified.
 TikTok videos of the signature "Slurp Bomb" technique — cracking a raw egg into the soupless noodles and mixing it at the table — have gone viral.
-BlogTO featured it in "5 new Japanese restaurants you need to try," and peak dinner lines start at 5:30 PM.
+It's the first Canadian outpost of a Michelin-featured Nagoya chain, and peak dinner lines start at 5:30 PM.

 What to order: Homura Abura Soba (the signature — spicy soupless noodles with the Slurp Bomb egg), Sukiyaki Abura Soba (the richer, sweeter option), Chicken Karaage (the essential side).